fanelenan7/rails-users-sessions-flash-cookies/sessions-intro.md

 HTTP is by nature, however, stateless.
 Without state, a user would have to identify themselves after every request.
 Our shopping carts in Amazon couldn't keep their contents.

 A session is just a place to store data during one request that you can read during later requests.
 Just like params, the session in ruby is a hash.
 This hash allows us to keep track of this information.
-Rails will create a new session automatically when a new user accesses the application.
-It will load an existing session if the user has already used the application.
+Today in Rails we will create a new session automatically when a new user signs into an application.

 ## I Do: Session Demo